pmutua/pmutua/README.md

 # ❤ to Build - Software Engineer & Enthusiast!

 Hi, I'm Phil — a **software engineer** building some real stuff through code.
 My working principle is learning by doing.
-Always up for a discussion on  softwares, business, entrepreneurship, philosophy & socialpreneurship. ✌💖
+Always up for a discussion on  softwares, business, entrepreneurship e.tc.

 <!-- section - intro -->